EntryFr4gger/LS2023/README.md

 ## Critical Evaluation

-There are several functionalities that didn't make it due to time constraints:
+There here are some functionalities that didn't make it due to time constraints:
 *   Cannot unarchive a card via the SPA
 *  Drag and drop of the cards
 * Further testing on all API routes

 We also hope to improve:
 * General beauty of the website